Arezouma/EmployeeFrame/README.md

 # EmployeeFrame
-The EmployeeFrame is a GUI to same the employees database.
+The EmployeeFrame is a GUI to save the employees database.